Terence Main

+Terence Main (born 1954) is an American contemporary artist and designer.

+Education

-Terence Main is a Contemporary American artist and designer born in 1954.
-He received his BA from the Herron School of Art and Design in 1976, and his MFA from Cranbrook Academy of Art in 1978.
+He received his BA degree from the Herron School of Art and Design in 1976, and his MFA degree from Cranbrook Academy of Art in 1978.

+Career

 Main is best known for the cast metal and stone sculptural furniture that he has been making for more than 30 years, such as Fourth Frond Chair in the collection of the Metropolitan Museum of Art.